kubernetes/enhancements/keps/sig-windows/5100-windows-dsr-and-overlay-support/README.md

       Not required until feature graduated to beta.
     - Testing: Are there any tests for failure mode?
 If not, describe why.
 -->

+We have not observed any additional failure modes with DSR or overlay networking mode support on Windows nodes.

 ###### What steps should be taken if SLOs are not being met to determine the problem?